surifirstpin/biplus_documentation/docs/model01.md

 Views are independent tables chosen while creating a project.
 All the columns in the table are called fields of view and will be adopted with relevant features.

-Acubi allows various actions to performed in views as follows:
+BiPlus allows various actions to performed in views as follows:

 -  Creating a new field (User Defined Fields).